Charles Oliveira: 2012

-Oliveira was briefly linked to a bout with Robert Peralta on January 20, 2012, at UFC on FX: Guillard vs. Miller, but instead faced promotional newcomer Eric Wisely in a featherweight fight on January 28, 2012, at UFC on Fox: Evans vs. Davis.
+Oliveira was originally meant to face Robert Peralta on January 20, 2012, at UFC on FX: Guillard vs. Miller, but instead faced promotional newcomer Eric Wisely in a featherweight fight on January 28, 2012, at UFC on Fox: Evans vs. Davis.
 Oliveira won the fight via reverse calf slicer submission in the first round, marking the first time the technique had been used to finish an opponent in UFC history.
+This fight earned him another Submission of the Night award.

 Oliveira faced Jonathan Brookins on June 1, 2012, at The Ultimate Fighter 15 Finale.
 Oliveira used his speed to outstrike Brookins and won the fight via second round anaconda choke.

 Oliveira faced Cub Swanson on September 22, 2012, at UFC 152.
 Early in the first round, Swanson hit Oliveira with body shots, which visibly appeared to hurt Oliveira.
 Swanson followed it up with an overhand right, sending Oliveira to the canvas and resulting in a KO.

 2013

-Oliveira faced Frankie Edgar on July 6, 2013, at UFC 162, he lost via unanimous decision.
+Oliveira faced Frankie Edgar on July 6, 2013, at UFC 162.
+He lost the bout via unanimous decision.
 Both fighters earned Fight of the Night honors for their performance.

 Oliveira was expected to face Estevan Payan on October 19, 2013, at UFC 166.
 However, Payan was forced out of the bout citing a broken foot and was replaced by Jeremy Larsen.
 Subsequently, on October 5, Oliveira pulled out of the Larsen bout citing a strained thigh muscle.

 2014

 Oliveira faced Andy Ogle on February 15, 2014, at UFC Fight Night 36.
 He won the fight via triangle choke submission in the third round.
 The win also earned him one of the first UFC Performance of the Night bonus awards.

 Oliveira faced Hatsu Hioki on June 28, 2014, at UFC Fight Night 43.
 He won the fight via submission and became the first man to finish Hioki.
+This fight earned him another Performance of the Night award.

 Oliveira was expected to face Nik Lentz in a rematch on September 5, 2014, at UFC Fight Night 50.
-At the event weigh-in, Oliveira came in over the 146 pound featherweight limit at 150 pounds.
+At the event weigh-in, Oliveira came in over the 146-pound featherweight limit at 150 pounds.
 Subsequently, he was initially forced to surrender 20 percent of his purse to his opponent Nik Lentz and the bout was changed to a catchweight affair.
 In turn, Oliveira was pulled from the event entirely on the day of the event after he fell ill from the effects of the weight cutting process.

 Oliveira faced Jeremy Stephens on December 12, 2014, at The Ultimate Fighter 20 Finale.
 He won the fight via unanimous decision.